Setting up Kerberos authentication for PostgreSQL DB instances

 Amazon RDS to make calls to AWS Directory Service.

-When a DB instance is created using the AWS Management Console and the console user
+When you create a DB instance using the AWS Management Console and your console user account has the

 rds-directoryservice-kerberos-access-role

-.
-Otherwise, create the IAM role manually.
-Choose
+create the IAM role manually.
+When you create this IAM role, choose

 For more information about creating IAM roles for a service, see Creating a role to delegate permissions to an AWS service in the IAM User Guide.